Srcodesalittle/Ignition-panel-to-wake-on-lan/README.md

-# Guide to start your PC like the battlestation it is!
+# Guide to power on your PC like the battlestation it is!
 ## [Video of functioning panel here](https://i.imgur.com/bVzd4uq.mp4).

 ## The sole purpose of this project to startup your PC in a totally overkill fashion; nobody should make this, everybody should make this.